tonyz74/shroom_boom/README.md

 # Shroom Boom
 A game for MYP personal project.
-A gardener tries to exterminate infected plants using their trusty machete, gardening hose, and lawnmower.
+A lawnmower tries to exterminate infected plants using their trusty machete and gardening hose.

 # Screenshots